gracelang/language/spec.md

 excluding those attributes deriving from `graceObject`) are installed in the new
 object: declarations in traits override declarations in the superclass.

-<_apb: my early experience withthsi rule, which treats superobjects in
+<_apb: my early experience with this rule, which treats superobjects in
 the same way as traits, has shown that it is unsatisfactory.
 Look at newCollections, for example._>

 <_kjx: should be fixed_>

-Finally attributs create by local declarations are installed in the new object: Local declarations override parental declarations (declarations from both superclass and traits).
+Finally attributes create by local declarations are installed in the new object: Local declarations override parental declarations (declarations from both superclass and traits).